johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingOverview.md

 `src/components/Elements.token.ts`.
 These can be customized to meet the site's requirements and additional ones can be added.

-The default tailwind configurations also sets global configuration elements to set items such as site width and breakpoints.
+The default tailwind configurations also set global configuration elements to set items such as site width and breakpoints.

 ### Setup Tokens